 Another 2800 hours of apprenticeship hours to go!
 Sign on with an apprenticeship employer and with full-time work, you could be done in 1 1/2 to 2 years.

-If you also completed the last of your high school credits, please be sure to go to the Guidance office with your Intent to Graduate Form 2016-17 completed, so you may receive your Ontario Secondary School Diploma.
+If you are a current student who has also completed your last few high school credits, please be sure to complete an Intent to Graduate Form.
 OSSD’s are issued only once per year, so all requests must be received by August 31 to receive your OSSD at our November Graduation ceremony.
-If you completed all Secondary School Credits in 2015-16, and have NOT put in your request yet, please contact Guidance.
+If you completed all Secondary School Credits, and have NOT put in your request yet, please contact Guidance.

 After meeting all in-class requirements at St. Louis and logging 220 hours toward your apprenticeship, you are on your way to earning your Certificate of Apprenticeship Qualifications in Hairstyling.